 It's the responsibility of the inventors and innovators of new technology to do their best to prevent it from being used by criminals and violators of individual rights.

 Free software and open source fail to do this.
 All of the major free software licenses explicitly protect and uphold the rights of criminals to use, modify and distribute the software, elevating these rights above everyone's individual rights.

 This is really not ok.

 I've known this for a long time.
-Unfortunately for various reasons I didn't get around to doing anything about it till now.
+For various reasons, I didn't get around to doing anything about it till now.

 In a September 1993 review of Linux 0.99 for PC Quest magazine, I used the term "open software" to describe Linux.
 An "Open Software Foundation" also existed around that time, though its conception of "open" was very different from the sense in which I used the word in the review.